AndHann404/IT-Ticketing-System/README.md

 A ticketing system is a software interface used by IT teams to track, manage and resolve user issues effciently.
 It serves as a central hub that converts various communication channels into a single, organized list of tickets.

 It Ensures:
-- Clear documentation
+- Clear and comprehensive documentation
-- Proper routing
+- Proper request routing
 - Efficient communication with user
 - Traceability of troubleshooting steps